Nictiz/Nictiz-tooling-testscripts/generate/README.md

 A tool to write FHIR TestScript instances that are more readable, better maintainable and can leverage reusable building blocks.

 The approach is to use a custom dialect to enhance the FHIR TestScript syntax with a custom dialect, which is transformed using XSL to a regular FHIR TestScript.
 The custom dialect may be mixed with normal FHIR TestScript syntax at will.

-The transformation also takes care of adding the boilerplate stuff: url, date, publisher, contact, origin and destination.
+The transformation also takes care of adding the boilerplate stuff like url, date, publisher, contact, origin and destination.

+Note that the script is specifically aimed at use within Nictiz:

+* Publisher etc. is set to Nictiz.
+* The TestScript is in R5 format for use at the Conformancelab test platform.
+* Extensions needed for the Conformancelab test platform are added.

 ## Custom dialect